Top 10 Colorless-Needing Spells in Magic: The Gathering

 In Magic, most colorless cards accept all mana types, meaning you can fit them in any deck.
 However, a rare set specifically needs colorless mana, as denoted by the unique diamond symbol (◊); in other words, you can't substitute mana from a Forest or Swamp like you normally could.

-Thankfully, this only applies for the symbols in the card's cost (which is usually just one); the rest of the mana can stem from anything.
+Thankfully, this only applies to the symbols in the card's cost (which is usually just one); the rest of the mana can stem from anything.
 You can attain colorless mana from artifacts like "Sol Ring" or basics Wastes lands, but how can you fully utilize these resources?
 Here are the ten best cards that specifically require colorless mana in Magic: The Gathering!